 Directeur du conseil

-Anna holds a LL.M. in International Human Rights Law and practice (University of York- UK ), a Post Graduate Certificate in Child Rights (Universidad de Buenos Aires- Argentina) and a LL.B in European and Transnational Law (Università degli Studi di Trento- Italy).
-Presently she is an independent consultant, specializing in Child Rights Law, International Advocacy & Policy Development, Project Management.
+Anna holds a LL.M. in International Human Rights Law & Practice (University of York– United Kingdom), a Postgraduate Certificate in Child Rights (Universidad de Buenos Aires- Argentina) and a LL.B. in European and Transnational Law (Università degli Studi di Trento-Italy).
+Presently she is an independent consultant, specializing in Child Rights Law, International Advocacy & Policy Development, and Project Management.

 As an 12 + years experienced project and change management practitioner, Federica has been employing her know-how in communications, partnerships, advocacy and resource mobilisation at the service of the United Nations, the NGO world and the private sector.